sparkfun/SparkFun_GNSSDO/README.md

     * Power-over-Ethernet (PoE)
     * 9V-36V DC input (fully isolated)

-Under the hood, the GPSDO is based on the mosaic-T GNSS module from Septentrio, plus the Espressif ESP32-WROVER processor (16MB flash, 8MB PSRAM).
+Under the hood, the GNSSDO is based on the mosaic-T GNSS module from Septentrio, plus the Espressif ESP32-WROVER processor (16MB flash, 8MB PSRAM).
 The mosaic-T has USB-C connectivity (with Ethernet-over-USB), multiple UARTs and supports full Ethernet connectivity.
 You can connect the mosaic-T directly to your Ethernet network - our product supports Power-over-Ethernet too.
 The ESP32 rides shotgun: disciplining the DCTCXO and controlling the OLED display.
 Remote configuration is possible, the ESP32 console can be accessed via TCP.
-The GPSDO has multiple power options including USB-C, PoE and 9V-36V DC, making it easy to connect it to a battery-backed supply.
+The GNSSDO has multiple power options including USB-C, PoE and 9V-36V DC, making it easy to connect it to a battery-backed supply.

 RTK Base
 --------------